AZHenley/teenytinycompiler/README.md

 # teenytinycompiler

 This is a small compiler to demonstrate how compilers work to my students.
-It compiles our own dialect of BASIC called Teeny Tiny to C, while being written in Python.
+It compiles our own dialect of BASIC to C, while being written in Python.

 It supports:
   - Numerical variables